Redlands Bowl Performing Arts (RBPA) is the operations and governance organization behind the Redlands Bowl Summer Music Festival.

 A city ordinance prohibits animals to be present at any public assembly in Redlands, with the exception of service animals.
 ADA rules do allow exclusion of a service animal if it is out of control or poses a direct threat to the health or safety of others.
 Dogs are allowed on the lawn area across from the Grant St. side of the Bowl in front of the Lincoln Shrine.

 May we take pictures or use a video camera to record the performance?

-As a contractual obligation with the artists which the RCMA must uphold, the filming, recording or photographing of any performance is not permitted without prior written consent of the performing artists and the Redlands Community Music Association.
+As a contractual obligation with the artists which RBPA must uphold, the filming, recording or photographing of any performance is not permitted without prior written consent of the performing artists and Redlands Bowl Performing Arts.

 Is smoking allowed at the Bowl?

 A city ordinance prohibits smoking one hour before, during, and one hour after a performance at the Redlands Bowl.
 Vaping is also prohibited.

 What are the safety rules for performances at the Bowl?

 All aisles must be kept clear of ice chests, strollers, backpacks, wheelchairs, walkers, or any other obstacles.
 These items may be stowed under the seats if they fit or if they can be folded to fit.
 If not, please find a Red Shirt usher for assistance.
 They will help you find a designated place where these items may be left during the performance.

 No. Redlands Bowl Performing Arts has a paid staff that works year-round and a professional stage crew.